jerry81/codeingame/AI/G06-ice-and-fire/notes.md

   - helper - adjacent unprotected squares (done)
   - build tower command (done)

+- prioritize taking mines (done?)

+- units just sit idly often (done)
+- units should always have a goal and not be idle
+  - level 1 units, the scouts, should be grabbing the closest unoccupied square not targeted by another level 1)  need shortest paths to find the closest unoccupied square (done)
+    - use shortest paths for level 1 units? (done)

 # issues

-- units just sit idly often
-- units should always have a goal and not be idle
-  - level 1 units, the scouts, should be grabbing the closest unoccupied square not targeted by another level 1)  need shortest paths to find the closest unoccupied square
-    - use shortest paths for level 1 units?

   - level 3 units should defend mines and hq and defend against enemy level 3 units